Racism in France: Racism against White people

-Anti-white graffito on a door in France.
-The text reads: "Here we are racists toward whites and not solidary".

 Claims of racism against whites have been brought forward by various far-right parties, and other groups beginning in the 1980s, including from the right and left.
 In September 2012, Jean-François Copé, the leader of the Union for a Popular Movement (UMP), and then incumbent for his reelection, denounced the development of an anti-white prejudice by people living in France, some of them French citizens, against the "Gauls", a name among immigrants for the native French, according to him, on the basis of these having a different religion, colour skin, and ethnic background.
 The former Minister of the Interior, Claude Guéant, went on record stating that this kind of racism is a reality in France and that there is nothing worse than the political elite hiding from the truth.

-When questioned on the subject, Prime Minister Jean-Marc Ayrault, a Socialist, acknowledged that such racism "can exist"; however, he indicated that one must be "very careful when using words of this nature", warning against "a kind of chase behind the ideas of the National Front".
+When questioned on the subject of racism against whites, Prime Minister Jean-Marc Ayrault, a Socialist, acknowledged that such racism "can exist"; however, he indicated that one must be "very careful when using words of this nature", warning against "a kind of chase behind the ideas of the National Front".
 His government's Minister of Women's Rights, Najat Vallaud-Belkacem, echoed this view when, in her book Raison de plus!
 (2012), she called on everyone to recognize the reality of such racism and to condemn it like all others.
 In December 2023, when questioned about the Crépol attack that led to the death of Thomas Perotto, former Prime Minister Édouard Philippe considered that it is "quite possible that there is a new form of anti-white racism" in France.
 This opinion was shared by Minister of the Interior Gérald Darmanin, who added that "Not saying [that this racism] exists is not telling the truth."
 In March 2025, Government spokesperson Sophie Primas said she has "no shame" in evoking the existence of "anti-white racism."
 Later that month, Fabien Roussel, national secretary of the French Communist Party, declared: "Of course [anti-white racism] exists", for which he was criticized.